American Airlines, travel platform Winding Tree announce blockchain partnership - NewsBreak

 American Airlines, travel platform Winding Tree announce blockchain partnership

-NEW YORK (Reuters) - American Airlines and Swiss travel platform Winding Tree said on Tuesday they have formed a partnership that will enable corporate buyers to access the U.S. airline’s data on flights directly, without the need for intermediaries.
+NEW YORK, Nov 16 (Reuters) - American Airlines (AAL.O) and Swiss travel platform Winding Tree said on Tuesday they have formed a partnership that will enable corporate buyers to access the U.S. airline's data on flights directly, without the need for intermediaries.

 Winding Tree is an Ethereum-based decentralized travel marketplace launched in 2017 that says it aims to make travel cheaper for consumers and more profitable for suppliers.